ARMmbed/uvisor/docs/PORTING.md

 # uVisor Porting Guide

-The uVisor is a low-level security module that creates sandboxed environments on ARM Cortex-M3 and M4 devices.
+The uVisor is a low-level security module that creates sandboxed environments on ARM Cortex-M3 and ARM Cortex-M4 devices.
 Each sandbox can get hold of a set of private resources for which uVisor grants exclusive access.
 Calls into sandboxed APIs are only possible through uVisor-managed entry points.

-The uVisor is released in the form of a binary component, encapsulated in the `uvisor-lib` yotta module.
-It can be used in all supported mbed platforms, although fallback implementations of low-level APIs are provided for unsupported ones.
+The uVisor is released in the form of a static library.
+This library contains the implementation of all the uVisor APIs and the uVisor core, which is a pre-linked binary component.

-This guide will help you to port uVisor to your platform.
+This guide will help you to port uVisor to your platform and integrate its library in mbed OS.

 ## Overview

 This document will cover the following:

 * A quick presentation of the uVisor [repository structure](#repository-structure).
-* A [step-by-step](#porting-steps) porting guide to bring `uvisor` to your platform.
+* A [step-by-step](#porting-steps) porting guide to bring uVisor to your platform.
-* How to [integrate](#integrate-uvisor-with-your-code-base) uVisor into your codebase.
+* How to [integrate](#integrate-uvisor-in-mbed-os) your new port of uVisor into mbed OS.

 For the remainder of this guide we will assume that you are porting a whole device family to uVisor, called `${family}`.
-You can still port a single device, although we strongly advice against it.
-Porting a whole family ensures that uVisor is kept as general and hardware-agnostic as possible.
+We strongly suggest to abstract and generalize your port as much as possible.
+Since a static library is generated for each of your family configurations, a more generalized uVisor port result in the generation — and maintenance — of fewer release libraries.
 You will also enjoy the nice benefit of going through the porting process only once for a large set of devices.

 You will need the following:
 * The Launchpad GCC ARM embedded toolchain.